Saverio976/telescope-cross-live-grep.nvim/README.md

 `telescope-cross-live-grep.nvim` is a `live_grep` replacement that use only lua to discover files and grep them.

+You can specify an option to use the default telescope.live_grep if the vimgrep command exists. (see configuration)

-It might be less performant for a lit of files, but it works consitently on linux and windows.
+It might be less performant for a lot of files / large files, but it works consitently on linux and windows.

-The `grep` command used is `string.find` from lua.
+The '`grep`' command used is `string.find` from lua.

 Documentation for pattern matching is: <https://www.lua.org/manual/5.3/manual.html#6.4.1>

-Pattern matching is used only when the prompt start with `/r/`
+Pattern matching is used only when the prompt starts with `/r/`

 ## Requirements